La Movida Madrileña: Representatives

 The Movida comprised many art movements; Pedro Almodóvar became a well-known example internationally after his success as a film director.

 Music

-In moods, looks and attitude, the sound resembled the British punk and new wave scenes and the Neue Deutsche Welle, sometimes (in the case of Mecano) mimicking styles such as New Romantic.
+In moods, looks and attitude, musicians drew influence from punk rock, post-punk, synth-pop and new wave music, as well as Germany's Neue Deutsche Welle, while sometimes (in the case of Mecano) mimicking the visual styles of the British New Romantic movement.